Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 <hr class="hr-solid">

-When you make an attack with a **:wp-prop-heavy: Heavy**{ .wp } Cold Weapon as part of your **:rsc-a: Attack**{ .rsc } action and the total damage roll from your weapon is 5 or lower, you treat it as 6.
+When you make an attack with a **:wp-prop-heavy: Heavy**{ .wp } Cold Weapon as part of your **:rsc-a: Attack**{.rsc} action and the total damage roll from your weapon is 5 or lower, you treat it as 6.

 ---